-Ebsta is a UK based company and complies with UK/EU laws and data protection regulation.
+Ebsta is a UK-based company and complies with UK/EU laws and the General Data Protection Regulation (GDPR).

-GDPR data protection regulation is coming in May 2018 and we are committed to being GDPR ready and are already assisting our customers with their readiness.
+GDPR is coming on 25 May 2018 and we are committed to being GDPR ready and are actively assisting our customers with their GDPR readiness.

 Ebsta is well aware of the GDPR data protection changes coming to force in May 2018.
 Over the last year we have spent time with many legal professionals, including members of the Queens Council involved in drafting the new legislation, discussing not only the impact of the GDPR on us, our clients and the wider international business community but how our technology can be used to assist our customers with their own GDPR readiness.

 Keeping your data safe and secure is paramount.
 We adopt industry standard design led approaches to security at all levels from the way we design our software, its deployment, maintenance, monitoring and platform architecture and operational standards.
 That is why we continually undergo and pass external security review processes to ensure the continued security of your data.

 At all times you retain control over the data Ebsta has access to and the transactions that occur and at any time can revoke access.

 For a more detailed security overview please review our security statement.

 Ebsta is a SaaS provider connecting your disparate SaaS platforms together.
 We are a data processor on your behalf.